Accommodations Toolkit

 North Dakota

-The number of items per session can be flexibly defined based on the learner’s need.
-There is no limit on the number of breaks that a learner may be given.
-This universal feature could result in the learner needing additional overall time to complete the assessment.
+Breaks: Testing systems can be programmed to allow for students to take breaks after completing a flexibly designated number of assessment items.
+The number of assessment items per session can be flexibly defined, based on the student’s need.
+When breaks are longer than certain time limits, the student may be prevented from returning to items already attempted.
+There is no limit on the number of breaks that a student might be given.
+The use of this universal feature may result in the student needing additional overall time to complete the assessment.

 Ohio

-All students may take breaks as needed.
+Frequent breaks: All students may take breaks as needed.
 Frequent breaks refers to multiple, planned, short breaks during testing based on a specific student’s needs (for example, the student fatigues easily).
-During each break, the testing clock is stopped.
-Students should pause their test when taking a break.
-Students may pause their test from the student testing site or the test administrator may do so from the Test Administrator Interface.
-Pausing a student’s test will sign the student out of his or her test.
-A student who pauses his or her test and signs back into the test on the same school day will be able to revisit all the items on the test.
+Students should pause their tests when taking a break.
+Students may pause their tests from the student testing site or the test administrator may do so from the Test Administrator Interface.
+The testing clock stops when the test is paused.
+Pausing a student’s test signs the student out of the test.
+A student who pauses their test and signs back into the test on the same school day should be monitored to ensure the student does not return to previously viewed or answered items.
 A warning message displays after 20 minutes of test inactivity.
-If the student does not click OK within 30 seconds after this message appears, the test is paused and they are signed out.
+If the student does not click OK within 30 seconds after this message appears, the test pauses and the student is logged out.

 Oklahoma